Christmas in London is the most wonderful time of the year!

 New Updates

-In 2021 it was announced that the Natural History Museum Ice Rink wouldn’t return for 2022.
+In 2021 it was announced that the Natural History Museum Ice Rink wouldn’t return.

 We’re still kind of hoping that they rethink this decision so we’ll keep you updated in case there’s something new!